 Welcome to the OLCC Liturgical Resources page.
 Here you will find a variety of tools and material designed to assist in your planning of the church year, as well as material you may wish to use in the liturgy.

-Available now is a, a valuable tool that will generate a table of festivals for any given year.
+, a tool that will generate a table of festivals for any given year.
 Most modern liturgical systems are based on the Galican liturgical calendar which Rome adopted universally in 1570, in which ordinary time is delineated as Sundays after Pentecost.
 In the 1970s many Lutheran bodies adopted this calendar, whereas prior to this they followed the calendar used in Reformation times in Northern Europe, France, and England, and by extension, in the Lutheran Church.
 This calendar is nearly identical to the Sarum Rite used in the Church of England, in which ordinary time in the non-festival half of the Church year is counted as "Sundays after Trinity".
 Though the Galican system is older, it is not commonly in use by churches which follow The Lutheran Hymnal and other older English and German hymnals.
 Therefore this calculator is offered for those who wish to continue to use the liturgical calendar which was once in common use in the Lutheran Church.
-This is likewise the same calendar that is described in The Lutheran Hymnal on page 158.
+This is the same calendar that is described in The Lutheran Hymnal on page 158.

 The, including both first and second series are now complete.
 You can easily cut and paste these lessons into your church bulletin.